greenbean1/strava/README.md

 ## Tactical Details

+### General Approach
+- Use branches and PRs with code reviews before merging with main

 ### Division of Labor & Milestones
 #### Brian
 Read Strava data from Gsheets and put into Dash